nicc777/exploring-aws-kinesis/labs/lab4-athena-query-s3-events/README.md

 ## Security Notes

 The implementation and sample code cannot be considered secure.
-There are numerous issues, including:
+There are numerous known issues, including:

 * A complete lack of authorization (all events are assumed to be properly authorized by the time the event data file is created)
 * The event sequence numbers are sequential, instead of being a random number (best practices deviation)
 * There are an absolute minimum amount of data validation.
 The focus is on event recovery and replay and not on code or logic purity and absolute correctness
 * The AWS policies to resources will be tighter in production scenarios
-* Proper audit trail logs have not been considered (out of scope in terms of the experiment)
+* Proper audit trail logs have not been considered (considered out of scope in terms of the experiment goals)

 ## S3 Buckets